delpapa/TweetGen/README.md

 Data related parameters:

-* `screen_name`: str, the twitter screen name of the twitter user (in this case, choose either "Haddad_Fernando" or "jairbolsonaro")
+* `screen_name`: str, the twitter screen name of the twitter user (in the case for the Brazilian elections, choose either "Haddad_Fernando" or "jairbolsonaro")

 * `get_new_data`: bool, if True, get the newest ~ 3000 tweets from the user